nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The triage journey starts with the system user requesting decision support through the EMS.

 The core of the triage journey is invoking the `ServiceDefinition` via the `$evaluate` operation by the EMS.
 This will return a `GuidanceResponse` resource from the CDSS.
+For more on choosing the `ServiceDefinition`, see the [ServiceDefinition: Implementation Guidance](api_service_definition.html#servicedefinition-implementation-guidance).

 This interaction is expected to be repeated multiple times during the triage journey as the EMS presents responses to CDSS questions until a result is reached.